airbytehq/airbyte/docs/integrations/sources/google-analytics-v4.inapp.md

 Due to this deprecation, we will not be accepting new contributions for this source.

+This connector will be depreciated in July 2024.

 For more information, see ["Universal Analytics is going away"](https://support.google.com/analytics/answer/11583528).

 :::